vcellucci/WebSockets/README.md

 # WebSockets
-Swift WebSockets Framework for iOS
+Swift WebSockets Framework for iOS.
 This Websocket Framework is aimed at providing a swift implementation of the Websocket RFC.

 ## Limitations